The Third Party Litigation Funding Law Review: Australia

 i Typical structure

 Funded litigation can involve a contractual relationship between the litigation funder, the lawyer and the funded client, whereby the funder agrees to provide for some or all of the client's legal costs and disbursements in return for receiving a percentage of any damages recovered.
-This percentage typically ranges between 20 per cent and 45 per cent of the settlement proceeds depending on the risks and time involved and the type of funding required.51 The ALRC Report noted that the median commission rate for third-party litigation funding of Federal Court class actions between March 2017 and March 2018 was 30 per cent.52 However, in the context of insolvency litigation funding, commission rates can be considerably higher.53 In contrast, the median rate for 'common fund' orders in class actions during the period October 2016 to December 2019 was 21.9 per cent.54
+The remuneration can take any form, though more common forms include a multiple of the funding, a percentage of the proceeds, a fixed amount, or a combination of these.75 Percentages typically range between 20 per cent and 45 per cent of the settlement proceeds depending on the risks and time involved and the type of funding required.76 The ALRC Report noted that the median commission rate for third party litigation funding of Federal Court class actions between March 2017 and March 2018 was 30 per cent.77 However, in the context of insolvency litigation funding, commission rates can be considerably higher.78 In contrast, the median rate for 'common fund' orders in class actions during the period October 2016 to December 2019 was 21.9 per cent.79

 In class actions, the funder may also assist with project management, administration and pre-claim investigation and may charge a project management fee.
 Litigation funders routinely agree to provide security for costs and an indemnity to cover the risk of adverse costs orders in the event that the proceeding is unsuccessful.